apekking28/Skill-Test-Backend/README.md

-# DOCUMENTATION OF SKILL TEST BACEND
+# BACKEND SKILL TEST DOCUMENTATION

 # A. Technology
 To build this project i used some technology, here below list of technology i used :